FAQs

 What tests will I have during my pregnancy?

-• Antenatal screening blood tests (full blood count (FBC), blood group and antibodies, hepatitis B and C, syphilis, rubella and HIV) as currently recommended
+- Antenatal screening blood tests: full blood count, Ferritin, Blood group and antibodies, hepatitis B and C, syphilis, rubella, HIV and urine testing.

-• Thyroid function testing, ferritin (blood iron level), vitamin D, varicella immunity (chicken pox), parvo virus (slapped cheek)
+- Additional tests may include: Thyroid function testing, ferritin, vitamin D, varicella immunity (chicken pox), parvovirus immunity.

 We conduct the following tests at 20–22 weeks: